-Tip: You can secure your entire SmugMug site with a password, too, and protect yourself from the bottom up.
+Tip: You can secure your entire SmugMug site with a password, too.

 Q: Why doesn't my password-protected gallery require a password anymore?

-A: For convenience, SmugMug remembers that you are authorized to visit a gallery once you have correctly entered the password.
+A: For convenience, SmugMug remembers that you're authorized to visit a gallery once you've correctly entered the password.
 You can revisit the gallery, provided you do so on the same computer, for 24 hours without having to enter it again.
-Anyone who visits the gallery for the first time, however, will be asked for the password even if you're not.
+Anyone who visits the gallery for the first time, however, will be asked for the password.

 Q: How can I share multiple unlisted or passworded galleries from different folders at once?